Our Board

 Raeesa Rajmohamed – Chair (She/Her)

-Raeesa is a Canadian/South African lawyer residing in the UK.
-Having lectured international and human rights law at the University of The Gambia, she currently writes for the French National Research Agency on issues of human rights and, in her work with the Human Rights Implementation Centre, works on confidential and sensitive cases to be put before the UN.
+Raeesa is a UK-trained Canadian/South African lawyer residing in Britain.
+Having lectured on international and human rights law at the University of The Gambia in West Africa, she is currently a researcher at the University of Notre Dame Law School and writes for the French National Research Agency on human rights violations.
+In her work with the Human Rights Implementation Centre, Raeesa also works on confidential and sensitive cases to be put before the UN.
 In 2023, Raeesa received the internationally recognised Bristol Alumni Community Award.
 She was Called to the Bar of England in Wales in 2022.

 Raeesa’s involvement in the arts has been continuous from a young age.
 She had extensive training from Toronto Second City performers via the Paul C. Duckett Theatre in Ontario, Canada, and has acted and performed in the dramatic arts since 2012, most recently with the Honourable Society of the Inner Temple in London in their small ensemble of You’re on Mute Your Honour, an original production.
 She does freelance directing, video-editing and photography work.
 Her relevant accolades include the Toronto Masquerade Award 2016 (for costume design) and the Drama Achievement Award 2015 (for acting in Ontario, Canada).